Mid-September: Orientation for Exchange Students (Mandatory)

 Students at Keio also have access to the University’s library.

-The budget below reflects 2019 amounts.
-An updated budget will be provided when it becomes available.
+The budget below reflects 2022 amounts, a 2023 budget will be posted as soon as it is available.

 Keio can assist students with visa guidance.